LeaAnn Cogswell

 What are you most passionate about?

-I guess that's what I'm most passionate about, sharing what I've learned and building a
+I guess that's what I'm most passionate about, sharing what I've learned and building a community where we can all grow better in the things we love.

 Where do you gather inspiration from?